Deep Policy Iteration with Integer Programming for Inventory Management: Numerical Results and Managerial Insights

 \subsection{Network structure and settings used for numerical experiments}

-We consider 3 different multi-echelon supply chain network structures, inspired from real-world retail distribution networks. \begin{enumerate} \item \textit{Two-echelon networks: } This network consists of one supplier that is connected with a set of heterogeneous retailers that differ from one another in terms of the holding costs, as well as the lead time to ship from the supplier to the retailer.
-We consider networks with varying number of retailers (3, 10 and 20 retailers), as well as a setting with high-versus-low production.
-This is done so as to test the performance of the algorithms in resource constrained settings where inventory units available to be shipped could be lesser than the demand generated across the network.
-Hence, the policy has to decide where to ship available inventory units.
-This setting is particularly inspired from fast-fashion retail where the number of units per stock keeping unit (SKU) is very low.
+We consider three different multi-echelon supply chain network structures, inspired by real-world retail distribution networks. \begin{enumerate} \item \textit{Two-echelon networks:} This network consists of one supplier connected to a set of heterogeneous retailers that differ in terms of holding costs and lead time to ship from the supplier to the retailer.
+We consider networks with varying numbers of retailers (3, 10, and 20 retailers), as well as a setting with high versus low production.
+This is done to test the performance of the algorithms in resource-constrained settings where the inventory units available to be shipped could be less than the demand generated across the network.
+Hence, the policy must decide where to ship available inventory units.
+This setting is particularly inspired by fast-fashion retail, where the number of units per stock keeping unit (SKU) is very low.
 These settings are henceforth referred to as the 1\texttt{S}-m\texttt{R} networks.
-We specifically study the 1\texttt{S}-3\texttt{R}, 1\texttt{S}-10\texttt{R}, 1\texttt{S}-20\texttt{R} in the low production setting and 1\texttt{S}-3\texttt{R}-High for the relatively higher production setting. \item \textit{Tree-distribution networks: } We study distribution networks with a tree-structure, specifically networks consisting of one supplier, two intermediate warehouses, and three retailers that are each served from one of the two warehouses.
-This models networks where in retailers own big warehouses that are geographically dispersed with each serving a set of retailer stores nearby.
-We analyze two different settings: 1\texttt{S}-2\texttt{W}-3\texttt{R} where the supplier inventory is constrained, and 1$\texttt{S}^{\inf}$-2\texttt{W}-3\texttt{R} which is the more traditional infinite inventory setting, where the supplier is not constrained by the inventory.
-Note that only when the supplier inventory is infinite, denoted by $\texttt{S}^{\inf}$, we do not include its inventory level as part of the state space. \item \textit{Distribution networks with dual-sourcing: }This setting is similar to the prior setting, except that the retail store is connected to not a single, but to multiple warehouses, and in this case two.
-It models multi-echelon supply chains where retailers have big warehouses, sometimes farther away from demand centers with longer lead times and smaller regional warehouses that also serve the demand with shorter lead times but relatively higher costs.
-Hence, the retailer has to decide not only how much inventory to store, but also where to ship this inventory from amongst the two warehouses.
-We refer to this settings as 1\texttt{S}-2\texttt{W}-3\texttt{R} (DS). \end{enumerate}
+We specifically study the 1\texttt{S}-3\texttt{R}, 1\texttt{S}-10\texttt{R}, and 1\texttt{S}-20\texttt{R} in the low production setting and 1\texttt{S}-3\texttt{R}-High for the relatively higher production setting. \item \textit{Tree-distribution networks:} We study distribution networks with a tree structure, specifically networks consisting of one supplier, two intermediate warehouses, and three retailers that are each served from one of the two warehouses.
+This models networks where retailers own large warehouses that are geographically dispersed, with each serving a set of nearby retail stores.
+We analyze two different settings: 1\texttt{S}-2\texttt{W}-3\texttt{R}, where the supplier inventory is constrained, and 1$\texttt{S}^{\infty}$-2\texttt{W}-3\texttt{R}, which is the more traditional infinite inventory setting where the supplier is not constrained by inventory.
+Note that only when the supplier inventory is infinite, denoted by $\texttt{S}^{\infty}$, we do not include its inventory level as part of the state space. \item \textit{Distribution networks with dual-sourcing:} This setting is similar to the previous setting, except that the retail store is connected to multiple warehouses, specifically two.
+It models multi-echelon supply chains where retailers have large warehouses, sometimes farther away from demand centers with longer lead times, and smaller regional warehouses that also serve the demand with shorter lead times but relatively higher costs.
+Hence, the retailer must decide not only how much inventory to store, but also from which warehouse to ship this inventory.
+We refer to this setting as 1\texttt{S}-2\texttt{W}-3\texttt{R} (DS). \end{enumerate}